 I told you about how I named this blog in yesterday’s post.
-I told you the story of the widow and the prophet Elisha from 2 Kings 4.
+I told you the story of Elisha and the widow from 2 Kings 4.

 One of the most important aspects of the passage—I believe—is the role of the ordinary.